Christopher Goodwin was in his senior year of high school when he began falling out of love with the sport that had come to define him.

 In his junior year, he averaged 12 points and 2 assists per game.
 He scored a season-high 22 points against St. Anthony’s High School.
-This prowess on the court, combined with his high academic performance, resulted in scholarship offers from a slew of D2 and D3 schools, including Boston University, Weber State University, Loyola University Chicago and Bucknell University.
+This prowess on the court, combined with his high academic performance, resulted in scholarship offers from a slew of D2 and D3 schools, and even interest from some D1 schools, including Boston University, Weber State University, Loyola University Chicago and Bucknell University.

 He would eventually decide to attend Bloomfield College in September of 2018 on the highest scholarship the school had ever awarded an athlete.

 “I was covered for four years,” Goodwin said.
 “All I had to do was make layups.”